A Circular Economy: How It Can Change Your Waste For Good

 Principle 3: Keep refining the process

-As with many other processes, refining the circular economy system will increase the number of resources we are able to reuse and keep in circulation.
-This will, in turn, help influence other businesses to implement a circular economy system.
-Business owners don’t have the infrastructure to accomplish zero waste alone, so when businesses partner together they can have more control of where their waste is going.
+As with many other processes, refining these circular processes will increase the number and value of resources we are able to reuse and keep in circulation.
+This will, in turn, help to influence other businesses to move towards a circular business model.
+Individual business owners often find it challenging to become zero waste alone and benefit from partnering with other businesses to gain more control of where their waste is going.

 Example: A door manufacturer generates significant sawdust during their milling.
 They collect it and sell it to a press board vendor to make particle board.
 The scrap generated is collected and sold to a local hardware store for kindling firewood.
-The firewood is sold to a consumer and the ashes are added to a garden for fertilizer.
+The firewood is sold to a consumer and the ashes can be added to a garden for fertilizer.

 How to Get Started